 With isbnlib.registry you can change the metadata service to be used by default (setdefaultservice), add a new service (add_service), access bibliographic formatters for metadata (bibformatters), set the default formatter (setdefaultbibformatter), add new formatters (add_bibformatter) and set a new cache (set_cache) (e.g. to switch off the chache set_cache(None)).
 The cache only works for calls through isbnlib.meta.
 These changes only work for the ‘current session’, so should be done always before calling other methods.

-Finally, from isbnlib.config with can read and set configuration options.
-Change timeouts with setsocketstimeout and setthreadstimeout, access api keys with apikeys and add new one with add_apikey and access and set generic and user-defined options with options and set_option.
+Finally, from isbnlib.config you can read and set configuration options: change timeouts with seturlopentimeout and setthreadstimeout, access api keys with apikeys and add new one with add_apikey and access and set generic and user-defined options with options and set_option.

 The original quality of metadata, at the several services, is not very good!
 If you need high quality metadata in your app, the only solution is to use polling & merge of several providers and a lot of cleaning and standardization for fields like Authors and Publisher.

 A merge provider is now the default in meta.
-It gives priority to wcat but overwrites the Authors field with the value from goob.
+It gives priority to wcat but overwrites the Authors field with values from goob (if available).
 Uses the merge method of Metadata and serial calls to services by default (faster for one-call to services through fast internet connections).
 You can change that by using vias’s other methods (e.g. isbnlib.config.set_option('VIAS_MERGE', 'multi').

-- These classes are optimized for one-calls to services and not for batch calls.
+- These classes are optimized for one-call to services and not for batch calls.
 However, is very easy to produce an high volume processing system using these classes (use vias.multi) and Redis.